 Models are just that: models.
 They provide a framework for the board to do its work, and to express clear expectations for organizational performance.
 Consultants and writers sometimes refer to a “traditional” governing model.
 Traditional governance most often isn’t a model at all, but rather the absence of a model.
-Governance, for most boards, is nothing more than a cobbled-together mix of state or federally mandated policies, procedures and practices based on tradition.
+Governance, for most boards, is nothing more than a cobbled-together mix of state or federally mandated policies, procedures, regulations and practices based on tradition.

 GOVERN itself, to exercise discipline and integrity as a whole to lead the organization for which it is responsible, making decisions that are the board’s to make, and doing so at a broad policy level;